gridclub/GRiD-Constitution/constitution.md

 Impeachment of an Executive Board Officer will require a unanimous vote by the other Executive Board Officers.
 Examples of reasons for impeachment: gross negligence of duties, misuse of GRiD funds.

+### Section F: Parliamentary Authority

+Robert’s Rules of Orders, shall govern this club in all cases to which they are applicable and in which they are not inconsistent with these bylaws.

 <a name="committees"></a>

 ## ARTICLE IV: COMMITTEES